ttwardz/bum-notes-blog/_posts/2025-12-03-clew-i-built-an-iOS-app.md

 I wanted something that made it faster to save highlights, simpler to categorize them, and more fun to collect and explore them.
 I wanted it to work with no fuss on all my devices (Apple devices, at least for now...).

-So, I started learning iOS development and building what I was calling 'Breadcrumbs.'
+So, [I started learning iOS development and building an app]({% post_url 2025-12-05-how-i-learned-iOS-development-building-clew %}), which I was calling 'Breadcrumbs.'
 Pretty quickly, I realized that *this* was the way I wanted to build a library of highlights over my lifetime.

 That was in 2021.
 Been working on this for 4+ years.